Wuvist/sgx3000/proposal_draft.md

 Benchmark with 2.5% risk free investment CPF ordinary account.

-**(4) Mitigate economic cycle risk**
+#### (4) Mitigate economic cycle risk

 Combining assets that exhibit low performance correlation can play an important role in reducing portfolio risk without sacrificing return potential.
-REITs is a good portfolio diversifier.
+Our analysis could find out if REITs is a good portfolio diversifier.

 Approach: